 According to eyewitness accounts, the incident occurred in the last minutes prior to race number one.
 The collision resulted when Svea hit Topaz aft.
 She then rose up over and across her fellow J’s stern.
 A crewmember from Topaz appears to either jump or get thrown into the water, too.

-Additional video reveals the physical damage to the yacht:
+Additional video, now pulled offline, revealed the physical damage to the yacht.

 The J Class Association released the following statement:

 During the final minutes leading into the start of Race 1 for the J Class at the Superyacht Challenge Antigua regatta a collision occurred between Svea and Topaz.
 Both boats sustained damage and immediately retired from racing.
 Two crew members have received medical attention.
 Neither Svea nor Topaz are able to take any further part in the Antigua Superyacht Challenge regatta.